marked1996/weatherapp/readme.md

 # Weather app

-A simple weather application, where you can search any city and get info about temperature, percipitation and if it's daytime or night time.
+A simple weather application, where you can search any city and get info about temperature, precipitation and if it's daytime or night time.

 ![weatherapp screenshot](screenshot.jpg)